ciarloj/Climate-Records-processor/README.md

 # Climate-Records-processor

 A tool used to quantify the number of new records associated with a climate parameter year-after-year.
-This has been tested on daily precipitation records (Giorgi & Ciarlo`, submitted), and is based on the works of Elguindi et al. (2003), who focused on daily temperature records.
+This has been tested on daily precipitation records (Giorgi & Ciarlo`, 2022), and is based on the works of Elguindi et al. (2003), who focused on daily temperature records.

 ## Requirements